mtrevisan/Boxon/README.md

  - Contains a minimal set of [annotations](#annotation-base) capable of handling "all" the primitive data (aside `char`, but this could be easily handled with a converter).
  - Contains a set of [special annotations](#annotation-special) that handles the various messages peculiarities (defining message header properties, conditional choosing of converter, or object while reading an array, skip bits, checksum, 'constant' assignments)
  - Is capable of handle concatenation of messages, using the correct template under the hood.
+ - The template is selected in a clever way, i.e. selecting the one with the longest `start` parameter that matches the message.
  - Can handle [SpEL expressions](https://docs.spring.io/spring/docs/4.3.10.RELEASE/spring-framework-reference/html/expressions.html) on certain fields, thus more powerful and simpler than [Limbo](http://limbo.sourceforge.net/apidocs/)<sup>[1](#footnote-1)</sup> (but less than [janino](https://github.com/janino-compiler/janino), that has other problems).
  - Can decode and encode data on the fly with a single annotated class (thus avoiding separate decoder and encoder going out-of-sync).
  - Supported data types are: